 Of the three exams (70-483 Programming in C#, 70-486 ASP.NET MVC, 70-487 Azure & Web Service), I found this one to be the most difficult.
 There’s a number of reasons for that.

 Not only does the exam cover a lot of different topics, some of the content has changed so much over the years it is difficult to keep track what the exam actually covers (I am looking at you Azure).
 Also, some of the questions were really low-quality and susceptible to various interpretations, which is what you don’t want in such exams.

 Lastly, the details of the exam.
 Most professors and teachers taught me it’s not necessarily a good idea to remember everything by heart just for a certain test or exam because you tend to forget most of it pretty fast.
 For this exam, you do need to know manykeywords or elements by heart or you won’t make it – unless you have a lot of experience in the field, especially for WCF questions.
 That being said, I am not an expert in WCF so these questions were more difficult than Entity Framework and Web API, technologies I have worked with for a couple of years now.

 However, if you have worked with the technologies before [extensively], studied for the exam and if you have a healthy dosis of problem solving skills (which you probably have – you’re a programmer after all), you could rule out many wrong answers just by using some common sense.
 So if you’re preparing for the exam, do it well!
 Take your time to study and don’t forget to try some samples yourself, it’s amazing how much you remember just by following some guy’s how-to tutorial!

-You could use my series of blog posts to get to the nitty gritty stuff where the preparation book doesn’t provide sufficient details.
+You could use my preparation guide to get to the nitty gritty stuff where the preparation book doesn’t provide sufficient details.
 Also don’t forget to check out Chris Meyer’s post about this exam.
 Good luck with the exam!